Australian High Commission

 Services for Australians

 For Australians in Vanuatu, we ask you to please follow the advice and directions of local authorities.
-We also ask that you keep up to date with the latest developments by subscribing to Smartraveller (https://www.smartraveller.gov.au) and following us on Facebook and Twitter (@AusHCVanuatu).
+We also ask that you keep up to date with the latest developments by visiting Smartraveller (https://www.smartraveller.gov.au) and following us on Facebook and Twitter (@AusHCVanuatu).

-The Australian High Commission in Port Vila provides consular and passports services to Australian and Canadian citizens and to Australian permanent residents in Vanuatu.
-The following services are available.
+The Australian High Commission in Port Vila provides consular and passports services to Australian, Canadian citizens and to Australian permanent residents in Vanuatu.

 Smartraveller